 - History and visit the Bourdelle Museum in Paris

-- Explore the Vicinity of the Bourdelle Museum in Paris
+- Discover the surroundings of Bourdelle Museum in Paris

-In-Depth History and Guide to the Bourdelle Museum in Paris
+History and visit the Bourdelle Museum in Paris

 The Bourdelle Museum, nestled at 18 rue Antoine Bourdelle in the heart of Paris’s 15th arrondissement, marks a site of rich artistic and historical significance.
 Originally the home, studio, and garden of Antoine Bourdelle, a monumental figure in French sculpture, this location became his creative sanctuary from 1885 until his death in 1929.
 The museum was officially inaugurated in 1949, offering a comprehensive retrospective of Bourdelle’s oeuvre, which includes an impressive collection of sculptures, paintings, pastels, drawings, watercolors, and more.
 As the 48th most frequented museum in Paris, it draws approximately forty thousand visitors each year, reflecting its status within the Paris Museums’ administrative body since January 1, 2013.
 Accessibility is facilitated by its proximity to the Falguire Metro and Gare Montparnasse, making it a pivotal cultural landmark.